flyway/flywaydb.org/documentation/command/check.md

 ---

 # Check

+**The `check` command is currently in beta.
+This feature will be available in future products, but during the beta phase you can access it through your Flyway Teams or Redgate Deploy license.**

 {% include enterprise.html %}

-Produces reports to increase confidence in your migrations.
+`check` produces reports to increase confidence in your migrations.

 Flyway migrates against a temporary database and compares this against the target database in order to generate a report.
 **This temporary database will be cleaned before it is used, so you must ensure it does not contain anything of importance.**

+You can read more about the `check` concept [here](/documentation/concepts/check).

 #### Requirements
 - .NET 6 is required in order to generate reports.
 You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).